Travis Wieser

 Faceplates, not forms

-• A field tool should feel like the instrument it replaces.
-Square corners, monospace digits, sparing color.
-The aesthetic isn’t nostalgia — it’s legibility under a hand-light.
+A field tool should feel like the instrument it replaces.
+Square corners, seven-segment digits, sparing color.
+The look is practical legibility for someone trying to solve a problem, not admire a form.

 Show the source